naznine/Coding-Challenges/SUBMISSION_GUIDELINES.md

    - Create a pull request to our main repository when you're ready to submit

 2. Microsoft Form:
-   - After creating your pull request, fill out our submission form: [Insert your Microsoft Form URL here]
+   - After creating your pull request, fill out our submission form: https://forms.office.com/r/iyJmptEw06
    - You'll need to provide your contact information and the URL of your pull request in this form

 ## Submission Requirements